First of all let’s see what the second commandment says:

 What it teaches

-What the second commandment teaches us is that we must worship God as He truly is.
-This is also what Jesus taught: “But the hour is coming, and now is, when the true worshippers will worship the Father in spirit and truth; for the Father is seeking such to worship Him.
+What the second commandment teaches us, is that we must worship God as He truly is.
+This is also what Jesus taught: “But the hour is coming, and now is, when the true worshipers will worship the Father in spirit and truth; for the Father is seeking such to worship Him.
 God is Spirit, and those who worship Him must worship in spirit and truth” (John 4:23-24)

 People prefer to worship other ‘gods’